filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/auxiliary-services/index.md

 ---
 title: "Auxiliary services"
-description: "As a Storage Provider, you can set your business apart from the rest by offering additional services to your customers."
+description: "As a storage provider, you can set your business apart from the rest by offering additional services to your customers."
 lead: ""
 draft: false
 images: []